espressif/arduino-esp32/docs/source/guides/docs_contributing.rst

 Tutorials
 *********

-If you want to add a specific tutorial related to the Arduino for ESP32, this is the place.
+If you want to add a specific tutorial related to the Arduino core for ESP32, this is the place.
 The intention is not to create a blog or a demo area, but this can be used to add some complex description or to add some more information about APIs.

 Images and Assets
 *****************